open-and-sustainable/prismaid/docs/installation/setup-overview.md

 ## Supported Systems
 prismAId is accessible across multiple platforms, offering flexibility based on user preference and system requirements:

+1. **MCP Server**: A main entry point for conversational use — connect an AI agent and let it drive the tools.
+See the [MCP Server](../mcp-server) page.

-1. **Binaries**: Standalone executables for Windows, macOS, and Linux, requiring no coding skills.
+2. **Binaries**: Standalone executables for Windows, macOS, and Linux, requiring no coding skills.

-2. **Go Package**: Full functionality for Go-based projects.
+3. **Go Package**: Full functionality for Go-based projects.

-3. **Python Package** on PyPI: For integration in Python scripts and Jupyter notebooks.
+4. **Python Package** on PyPI: For integration in Python scripts and Jupyter notebooks.

-4. **R Package** on R-universe: Compatible with R and RStudio environments.
+5. **R Package** on R-universe: Compatible with R and RStudio environments.

-5. **Julia Package** from the Julia official package registry: For integration in Julia workflows and Jupyter notebooks.
+6. **Julia Package** from the Julia official package registry: For integration in Julia workflows and Jupyter notebooks.

 ## Toolkit Overview